 Male hormones are usually referred to as Androgens.
 However, they are also produced in females, though in much smaller quantities than in males.

 When androgens are produced in excessive amount in females, then they can lead to a number of health issues.
-And Hirsutism or excessive facial hair is just one of such symptoms.
+And Hirsutism or excessive body hair growth is just one of such symptoms.

 Some of the known Androgens include:

 - Testosterone, the typical male steroid hormone, which is also responsible for male body type